digideskio/Prepare-Pack-Pedal/prepare_pack_pedal.md

 Some older frames had more laid back geometry, which means that they encouraged the rider to push higher gears and put more force on the knee joint.
 A further forward seated position means you will be more inclined to spin the cranks using lower gears.

+The best guide to touring bikes online at present is on the [Cycling About website](http://cyclingabout.com/a-complete-list-of-touring-bicycle-manufacturers-with-prices/).

 Frames worth considering:

 #####Touring specific
 - [Soma Saga](http://www.somafab.com/bikes-frames/frames)

 If it’s not road, consider something from the Dawes, Surly or Claud Butler touring range.
 The Thorn Nomad touring-specific bike is a beautiful piece of engineering.

 #####Mountain bike
 Updated 29.4.16